-Centre for Developmental Disability Health (CDDH) supports medical and other health professionals to provide healthcare to their patients with intellectual and associated developmental disabilities through:
+The Centre for Developmental Disability Health (CDDH) supports the healthcare of people with a disability, as well as professional support for medical, nursing and allied health professionals to provide healthcare to their patients with intellectual and associated developmental disabilities through:

-The initial assessment consultation is usually for 1-1 ½ hours and is ideally attended by the patient, a support person with a good knowledge of the person and the presenting problem, and other parties who may be able to contribute.
-We ask that all health files including previous medical reports and investigation results be brought to the consultation.
+The initial consultation will usually last for 1-1 ½ hours and is ideally attended by the patient.
+Where a patient cannot attend or unable to provide their own health information, a support person with a good knowledge of the person and the presenting problem is very helpful for the consultation, and any other parties who many be able to contribute.

 The People with intellectual disabilities may be unable to describe their feelings or experiences.
 This contributes to their doctors often finding it difficult to diagnose depression or other disorders of mental health.
 The Depression Checklist is a tool to assist in this process.
 The Checklist is designed to be filled out by someone who know the person very well.
 It guides and records information the doctor can then use to screen for depression or related disorders in adults who are unable to self-report.
 The checklist is not a substitute for a clinical assessment.